-Low dissolved oxygen (DO) levels at the point of discharge have previously been observed to fall below a 10th percentile value of 3.3 mg/L (calculated on a calendar weekly basis).
+Low dissolved oxygen (DO) levels at the point of discharge have previously been previously observed to fall below a 10th percentile value of 3.3 mg/L (calculated on a calendar weekly basis).
 Low DO conditions may be expected during extended periods of high air and water temperature and appear to represent natural DO variations in sloughs or lagoon systems.
-It has been documented that DO levels below the Basin Plan standard of 5.0 mg/L are observed in sloughs not affected by any pond discharge and are within the natural range of variation of the South San Francisco Bay.
-A summary of grab sample data and discharge events are included in this report.
-Full data sets were provided to RWQCB staff.
-Additional analysis and interpretation of monitoring data is not expected to be completed nor submitted for 2020.
+It has been documented that DO levels below the Basin Plan standard of 5.0mg/L are observed in sloughs not affected by any pond discharge and are within the natural range of variation of the South San Francisco Bay.
+A summary of grab sample data and discharge events are included in this report in Table 1.
+Full data sets are provided to RWQCB staff electronically.
+Additional analysis and interpretation of monitoring data is not expected to be completed nor submitted for 2023.

-2020 Annual Summary
+2023 Annual Summary